Ancient accounts of Homer

 Ancient accounts of Homer include numerous passages in which archaic and classical Greek poets and prose authors mention or allude to Homer.
-In addition, they include the ten biographies of Homer, often referred to as Lives.
+In addition, they include the ten biographies of Homer, often referred to as the Lives.

-Dating of Homer
+Ancient dating of Homer

-Dating Homer's life poses a challenge as there are no known records of his life other than his writings of the Odyssey and the Iliad.
+There are no known records directly dating Homer other than his writings of the Odyssey and the Iliad.
 All accounts are based on tradition.
-The only explicit periodization hinted in written records comes from Herodotus, who maintains that Hesiod and Homer lived no more than 400 years before his own time, therefore around 850 BC.
-Artemon of Clazomenae, an annalist, gives Arctinus of Miletus, a pupil of Homer, a birth date of 744 BC.
-It is often assumed that he lived between 750 and 700 BC.
+The periodization hinted in written records comes from Herodotus, who maintained that Hesiod and Homer lived no more than 400 years before his own time, therefore around 850 BC.
+Artemon of Clazomenae, an annalist, gave Arctinus of Miletus, a pupil of Homer, a birth date of 744 BC.
+It is assumed he lived between 750-700 BC.

-The lives and the epigrams
+The Lives and the Epigrams

-There are ten extant lives of Homer.
+There are ten extant Lives of Homer.
 Eight of these are edited in Georg Westermann's Vitarum Scriptores Graeci minores, including a narrative entitled the Contest of Homer and Hesiod.
-The longest, Life of Homer, is written in the Ionic dialect and claims to be the work of Herodotus, but is certainly spurious (see Pseudo-Herodotus).
-It most likely belongs to the 2nd century AD, although the other lives are more recent in origin.
+The longest, Life of Homer, is written in the Ionic dialect and claims to be the work of Herodotus, but this is spurious (see Pseudo-Herodotus).
+It most likely belongs to the 2nd century AD, although the other Lives are of more recent origin.

-The lives preserve short poems and fragments of verse attributed to Homer, the Epigrams, which used to be printed at the end of editions of Homer.
+The Lives preserve short poems and fragments of verse attributed to Homer, the Epigrams, which were once printed at the end of editions of Homer.
 They are numbered as they appear in Pseudo-Herodotus.
-These are easily recognized as popular rhymes, a form of folklore to be met with in most countries, treasured by the people as a kind of proverb.
+These are easily recognized as popular rhymes, a form of folklore, and in most countries, treasured by the people as a kind of proverb.

 In the Homeric epigrams, the subject matter often covers the characteristics of particular localities, for example, Smyrna and Cyme, Erythrae, and Mount Ida; others relate to certain trades or occupations: potters, sailors, fishermen, goat herds, etc., suggesting that they are not the work of any one poet.
-The fact that they were all ascribed to Homer suggests that they belong to a period in the history of the Ionian and Aeolian colonies when Homer was a name which drew to itself all ancient and popular verse.
+That they were all ascribed to Homer suggests that they belong to a period in the history of the Ionian and Aeolian colonies when Homer was a name that drew to itself much ancient and popular verse.

 The epigrams were the chief source from which the Lives of Homer were derived.
 Epigram 4 mentions a blind poet, a native of Aeolian Smyrna, through which flows the water of the sacred Meles.
-Here is doubtless the source of the chief incident of the Herodotean Life, the birth of Homer, named Son of the Meles to conceal a scandalous affair between his mother and an older man who had been appointed her guardian.
-The epithet Aeolian implies high antiquity, inasmuch as according to Herodotus, Smyrna became Ionian not too long before 688 BC.
-Naturally the Ionians had their own version of the story, a version which made Homer come out with the first Athenian colonists.
+Here may be the source of the chief incident of the Herodotean Life, the birth of Homer, named Son of the Meles to conceal a scandalous affair between his mother and an older man who had been appointed her guardian.
+The epithet Aeolian implies high antiquity, inasmuch as according to Herodotus, Smyrna became Ionian not long before 688 BC.
+The Ionians had their own version of the story, which may have made Homer come out with the first Athenian colonists.